mkclev3/machines-that-think/README.md

 <img src="img/Watercolor OG">

-<sub> A Watercolor of a rainy day by Nadeesh Prabou </sub>
+<sub> A watercolor painting of a rainy day by Nadeesh Prabou </sub>

-DRAFT This is a watercolor painting by Nadeesh Prabou that I love, although I don’t know and couldn’t find the name of.
-It’s so moody and gorgeous– I love the neon light of the cars, the windswept trees, and the contrast of the raincoat of the person walking.
-I can picture how this scene smells while I look at it.
-Its so beautiful, and I’m a big fan of watercolors.
-They’re strangely simple but can still be so challenging to learn.
-They’re used so beautifully here.
-I love rainy weather too, and this painting, even though it’s a little chaotic, still feels peaceful.
-It makes me feel like closing my eyes and lying down outside, or running through the rain, or stand under a tree and hear the rain pitter-patter on the leaves.
-Again, not sure how to describe this feeling?
-I guess longing, again a bit of melancholy, as I personally feel like all rain brings me.
-It also feels like a dreamscape to me.
+I love the atmosphere of this painting.
+It’s so dark, moody, and gorgeous; I can almost smell the rain.
+I love the pop of the neon lights, the movement of the windswept trees, and the contrast the the raincoat creates.
+This painting, even though it’s a little chaotic, still feels peaceful.
+All of the colors are slightly muted by the rainy weather, which contributes to the feeling of peace.
+The muted colors, the contrast directing your eyes to the figure, and the relative simplicity of the painting all, to me, create a sense of melencholy and longing.
+It also feels a bit like a dreamscape because of the hazy edges and the simple lighting and color scheme.

+Watercolor behaves very differently to other paint mediums, and it's used flawlessly here.
+I'm curios to see if AI has been trained much with it, or if it ends up looking like its an actual watercolor at all.

 **We Live, We Die**